pantheon-systems/documentation/source/content/solr.md

 | Performance   | <span style="color:green">✔</span> |
 | Elite         | <span style="color:green">✔</span> |

-## Using Solr with WordPress or Drupal
+## Using Solr with WordPress

-For installation instructions and additional details, see [Enabling Solr for WordPress](/wordpress-solr), [Enabling Solr with Drupal 7](/solr-drupal-7) or [Enabling Solr on Drupal 8](/solr-drupal-8).
+For installation instructions and additional details, see [Enabling Solr for WordPress](/wordpress-solr).

+## Using Solr with Drupal

+For installation instructions and Drupal version-specific details, see [Enabling Solr with Drupal](/guides/solr-drupal).

 ## Known Limitations of Pantheon's Solr Service